hydrogen-dev/molecule-quickstart-app/README.md

 ## Installation

 1. Clone the repo to your computer.
-Test API keys are included in the project, but you can update `config/ConfigGlobal` with your own Hydrogen API keys if you wish.
+Update `config/ConfigGlobal` with your own Hydrogen API keys if you have access to the Molecule API.
 2. `npm i`
 3. `npm run start`
 4. _You must disable CORS in your browser for the app to run._ For **Google Chrome** users on **Linux**, that command is `google-chrome --disable-web-security`.
 On **OSX**, it's `open -a Google\ Chrome --args --disable-web-security --user-data-dir`